linksmart/border-gateway/docs/config.md

 ## MQTT Proxy

 ```
-MQTT_PROXY_BIND_ADDRESS=0.0.0.0
+MQTT_PROXY_BIND_ADDRESSES=[127.0.0.1]
 ```
-The default bind address for MQTT Proxy is `0.0.0.0`.
-If external interface is enabled you may want to change it to `127.0.0.1`
+The default bind address for MQTT Proxy is `127.0.0.1` when external interface is enabled.
 ```
 MQTT_PROXY_BIND_PORT=5051
 ```
-The usual bind port for MQTT Proxy is `1883`.
-If external interface is enabled set it to `5051` or any other available port.
+The usual bind port for MQTT proxy is `5051` when external interface is enabled.
+Without external interface you probably should use MQTT standard port `1883`.
 ```
 MQTT_PROXY_DISCONNECT_ON_UNAUTHORIZED_PUBLISH=false
 ```